 Force vs. speed / RPM of both the Advanced VSR and Bonal vibrators.
 Both units have adjustable unbalance, but the A-VSR unit has the twice the available unbalance, plus 3000 more RPM.
 Workpieces that have resonances above Bonal's 6000 RPM limit (imposed by their brushed motor design) could not receive effective stress relief.

 Closeup of the surface motor brushes ride upon, called a "commutator".
 These can suffer overheating and rupture, such as the one shown, if a combination of heat and mechanical loading, including vibration, lasts too long.
 Also, esp. if vibrated, the carbon brushes produce a cloud of carbon dust that clings to the motor interior, leading to shorts / faults.
 It is for this reason that Advanced VSR abandoned brushed motors for AC and DC brushless motors roughly twenty years ago.
 DC brushed motors and the drives that power them remain the cheapest form of variable speed, but their reliability for high-speed apps is questionable.

-Also, a brushed motor has less speed / RPM range than a brushless motor, which is apparent from the chart on the right.
+Also, a brushed motor has less speed / RPM range than a brushless motor, which is apparent from the chart on the upper right.

 In the VSR Chart above, peak growth of ~ 30 percent can be seen (red peak above original green peak), with almost no peak shifting.
 This poses an interesting question: